Discovery ranking methodology

 Why page-specific ranking rules exist

 Different discovery pages need different ordering logic.
 A GCSE ranking page should not behave exactly like an Outstanding Ofsted page, and a regional page should not pretend that every public signal matters in the same way as a category page.
-Shared GCSE scoring keeps the system consistent, while page presets keep it readable and honest.
+Shared GCSE scoring keeps the system consistent, while page presets keep it readable and proportionate.

-How parents should use these pages
+How to read these pages

 The best workflow is usually: